etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ![dynamicapp-versio.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/dynamicapp-version.png)

-It is necessary to give permissions to the Admin role to be able to see our application inside the Etendo Mobile application.
+Permissions must be given to the Admin role in order to view the application within the Etendo Mobile application.
 From the Role window, look for the name Admin and in the "DYNAMIC APPS - Subapp" tab, add the example record Subapp Example with dev version.

 | Variable                | Description                                                      | Default Value                          |